mdn/content/files/en-us/web/http/status/202/index.md

 {{HTTPSidebar}}

 The HTTP **`202 Accepted`** status response code is part of the `200`-`299` class of [successful responses](/en-US/docs/Web/HTTP/Status#successful_responses) and indicates that a request has been accepted for processing, but processing has not been completed or may even not have started yet.
-The request may or may not eventually be acted upon, as it may be disallowed when processing begins.
+The processing of the request is not guaranteed; it may be disallowed when processing begins.

-A `202` response is non-committal, meaning that there is no way to later send an asynchronous HTTP response indicating the outcome of processing the request.
+A `202` response is non-committal, meaning there is no way to later send an asynchronous HTTP response to indicate the outcome of the processing.
-It is intended for cases where another process or server handles the request, or for batch processing.
+This response code is typically used when the request is handled by another process or server, or when requests are processed in batches.

 ## Status